dej0608/terranea/_pages/rules.md

 ### Homebrew

 Any desired homebrew classes or subclasses must be approved prior to use.
 The player is responsible for implementing the homebrew class options into DNDBeyond.
-If a homebrew class results in a character being overly powerful or underwhelming, adjustments can be dicussed.
+If a homebrew class results in a character being overly powerful or underwhelming, adjustments can be discussed.

 ### House Rules